One Book, One Community Of Monroe County

 Each year, the One Book, One Community of Monroe County selection committee chooses a readily available and discussible book written by a major author, and invites Monroe County residents to read the same book at the same time and discuss it through a series of free programs running approximately one month.
 Each year’s events feature book discussions and free county-wide community activities related to the themes raised by these provocative and inspiring stories.
 One Book, One Community of Monroe County aims to enrich the experience of reading for everyone, regardless of race, gender, age, income or the neighborhood they call home.

 This year’s One Book One Community program is more important than ever.
 The One Book One Community Committee felt the need for something to bring us together; something we can all share.
-Therefore, the Committee is excited to announce that the One Book One Community selection for 2021 is The Vanishing Half by Brit Bennett.
+Therefore, the Committee is excited to announce that the One Book One Community selection for 2021 is The Women of the Copper Country by Mary Doria Russell.

 About the Book